-- Develop your own projects and explore language that’s personally relevant to you.
+Develop your own projects within both literature and linguistics, and explore language that’s personally relevant to you.

-- 95% of students said English Literature staff were good at explaining things and made the subject interesting (National Student Survey 2020).
+In the 2020 NSS, 100% of English Language and Linguistic students were satisfied with their course overall, and 95% of students said English Literature staff were good at explaining things and made the subject interesting.

-This undergraduate degree, new for 2022, is designed for students who enjoy studying English language and English literature equally, and who seek a deeper insight into both.
+This undergraduate degree is designed for students who enjoy studying English language and English literature equally, and who seek a deeper insight into both.

-The English language and linguistics element of the course looks at English from a structural and functional perspective, with a particular focus on ‘real language’ use and on sociolinguistics.
+The English language and linguistics element of the course looks at how language works, and how we communicate with one another, with a particular focus on ‘real language’ use and on sociolinguistics.
 Teaching takes place in the spectacular new Sir David Bell media hub, with its state of the art digital facilities.
 For the English Literature part of the course students will encounter texts and writers from around the world and from contemporary London, alongside the study of Shakespeare, children’s literature, issues such as gender and sexuality in literature and much more.
 Literature teaching is delivered by a diverse and passionate community of readers, writers and thinkers who are all published experts in their fields.

-The range of modules offers a breadth of study that caters for a student's own interests as well as their career aspirations.
+The range of modules offers a breadth of study that will cater for your own interests as well as your career aspirations.
 For example, the English literature choices include Digital Humanites, Copywriting and Black British and American Writers, while the English language modules include Language Disorders, Multilingualism and Semantics.
 Professional placements are available and facilitated through the Roehampton careers service.

 The ability to analyse language and appreciate literary texts are skills that transfer to a wide variety of careers.
 However this programme also specifically offers a combination of modules that will prepare students to teach secondary English up to A level – both English Language and English Literature – after completing a one-year postgraduate teacher training course (PGCE).